cinyan10/Bot-Rikka/README.md

 ## Description

-bot-rikka is a discord bot provide various features.
+bot-rikka is a discord bot provides various features.
 Most of the codes from chatGPT

 ## Features